dmz44/Robotics_Assignment_1/README.md

 Verify that you have Docker shell, e.g. root@remote-pc-humble.
 You will not be able to execute the simulation outside docker shell.

 **[Remote PC]** The configuration location can be accessed by following the terminal command.
 Go to the folder below inside the Docker container and look for the appropriate Lua script.
-Note that you have to change the path to your group's corresponding number.
-Within nano, you can press Ctrl +O then Enter to save (write out), follwed by Ctrl+X to exit.
+Within nano, you can press Ctrl +O then Enter to save (write out), followed by Ctrl+X to exit.

     cd ~/turtlebot3_ws/install/turtlebot3_manipulation_cartographer/share/turtlebot3_manipulation_cartographer/config
     nano turtlebot3_2d.lua

-**[Remote PC]** After editing the lua script, bring up the TurtleBot3 with OpenMANIPULATOR-X into the Gazebo world with the following command.
+**[Remote PC]** After editing the lua script, bring up the TurtleBot3 with OpenMANIPULATOR-X into the Gazebo world.
+Open another Docker shell by repeating entering the container on another terminal window and type the following command.

     ros2 launch turtlebot3_manipulation_gazebo gazebo.launch.py

-**[Remote PC]** Launch another Docker shell and launch cartographer with your modified Lua file.
+**[Remote PC]** Launch another Docker shell and launch cartographer with your modified Lua file with the following command.

     ros2 launch turtlebot3_manipulation_cartographer cartographer.launch.py